Score Status

 About this policy

-Inclusive policymaking will come in many forms depending on context – but the principles of transparency, consultation and impact assessment are paramount.
-Before policies are implemented governments should assess the impact they will have on different groups, especially economically marginalised groups who tend to have less influence on policy priorities.
+Participatory policymaking will come in many forms depending on context – but the principles of transparency, consultation and impact assessment are paramount.
+Before policies are implemented governments should assess the impact they will have on different groups, especially socially and economically marginalised groups who tend to have less influence on policy priorities.
 Consultation or dialogue processes that allow local communities to learn about policies are extremely important for designing the wide-ranging economic reforms needed to achieve a transition to a greener economy.

 The weakest policies will eschew a bottom-up approach entirely and have little consultation with local communities and marginalised groups at all.
 More common are approaches that have a consultation phase, but without transparency on how inputs will be responded to or inform better policy.
 The strongest approaches make local consultation and impact assessment mandatory in order to provide a transparent structure for policymaking, and help improve the effectiveness of - and confidence people have in - new policies.